The 7 best AI documentation assistants I tested in 2026

 • Its knowledge is trapped inside Notion.
 It can't learn from other sources like your help desk or Slack without you building custom integrations.

-• It’s not designed for automated support tasks like sorting tickets or providing auto-replies.
+• It’s not designed for automated support tasks like ticket sorting or providing auto-replies.

 • It doesn't have the direct, one-click connections to support tools that other platforms offer.